-Businesses in England and Scotland can produce an Accessibility Guide on a free website, which also features best practice examples, top tips and frequently asked questions.
+Businesses can produce an Accessibility Guide on a free website, which also features best practice examples, top tips and frequently asked questions.

 More information on the Equality Act and help with good business practice is available on the EHRC website.

 The Government has produced a series of guides to help operators understand what the Act may mean for their business on their website.